jfnavarro/st_viewer/README.md

-The ST viewer uses the data generated with the ST Pipeline https://github.com/SpatialTranscriptomicsResearch/st_pipeline, which consist of a matrix of counts in TSV format where genes are rows and spot coordinates are columns in the form of (1x2) where 1 represents the X coordinate and 2 represents the Y coordinate.
+The ST viewer uses the data generated with the ST Pipeline https://github.com/SpatialTranscriptomicsResearch/st_pipeline, which consist of a matrix of counts in TSV format where genes are rows and spot coordinates are columns in the fllowing form:

+eg. 1x2

+Where 1 represents the X coordinate and 2 represents the Y coordinate.

-The ST viewer also requires a tissue HE image and an optional 3x3 alignment matrix (to convert array coordinates to image pixel coordinates in case the coordinates in input data are not converted already).
+The ST viewer also requires a tissue HE image and an optional 3x3 alignment matrix (to convert array coordinates to image pixel coordinates).

 Note that the referred 3x3 aligment matrix file must have the following format: